History of United Kingdom–United States relations: Canada

 Relations were chilly during the 1860s as Americans resented British and Canadian roles during the Civil War.
 Both sides worked to make sure tensions did not escalate toward war.
-After the war American authorities looked the other way as Irish Catholic "Fenians" plotted and even attempted an tiny invasion of Canada to create pressure for an independent Ireland.
+After the war American authorities looked the other way as Irish Catholic "Fenians" plotted and even attempted a tiny invasion of Canada to create pressure for an independent Ireland.
 Irish American politicians, a growing power in the Democratic Party demanded more independence for Ireland and made anti-British rhetoric—called "twisting the lion's tail"—a staple of election campaign appeals to the Irish vote.

 The arbitration of the Alabama Claims in 1872 provided a satisfactory reconciliation; The British paid the United States $15.5 million for the economic damage caused by Confederate Navy warships purchased from it.
 Canada could never be defended so the British decided to cut their losses and eliminate the risk of a conflict with the US.
 The first ministry of William Gladstone withdrew from all its historic military and political responsibilities in North America.
 It brought home its troops (keeping Halifax as an Atlantic naval base), and turned responsibility over to the locals.
 That made it wise in 1867 to unify the separate Canadian colonies into a self-governing confederation named the "Dominion of Canada".